LouiseSteward/learn/well-women/text/0-4-acknowledgements.md

 We are also grateful to Eduhealthcare whose funding enabled the development and publishing of this book.

-*Prof David Woods and Prof Silke Dyer*
+*Prof David Woods, Prof Silke Dyer and Dr Deon Kennedy*